Introduction: FSSAI License For Food Supplements

 Approved additives and colours can be used by the FBOs as mentioned in Schedule VF regulations.
 Food Safety and Standards(Food Product Standards and Food Additives) Regulations, 2011 also permit nature identical, natural or synthetic flavors to be used.

 Clear and detailed schedules divide regulations with complete provisions where information about the use of minerals, amino acids, food additives, nutraceutical ingredients, vitamins, botanical ingredients, prebiotics and probiotics is shared.
 There is a list of 400 ingredients of botanically origin plant in one of the schedules that are permitted to be used as food ingredients which are covered in the regulations.
 As per the regulatory provisions, the ingredients that have been specified in schedules from 1 to VIIth may be used.
 Similarly, in accordance with the above regulations, the additives can also be used as applied to the categories specified in Schedule VA to VF.

 Health or nutrition claims can be made by FBOs for ingredients that have been definite in Schedules I-VI.
 These health claims can be made depending on the benefits to the health of a person.
 Following can be included in the health claims made regarding food:

 - health maintenance claims

 - disease risk reduction

 - immunity or increased resistance

-The FSSAI has the authority to restrict or suspend the sale of certain food articles that are available in the market with incomplete labeling on product like.
+The FSSAI has the authority to restrict or suspend the sale of certain food articles that are available in the market with incomplete labelling on products like.

-- Food products that lack clear distinction on labeling instructions.
+- Food products that lack clear distinction on labelling instructions.

 - Food products that do not serve the claimed nutritional purpose